 Currently, she is a graduate student in the department of Human Development and Family Studies under the School of Human Ecology, with Dr. Larissa Duncan as her advisor.
-She is also a lab member of Dr. Duncan’s Awareness, Well-being, and Resilience for Equity (AWARE), graduate researcher of Center for Healthy Minds and 4W Initiative.
+She is also an MBCP Intern at UW Health Mindfulness, a graduate researcher at the Center for Healthy Minds, a lab member of Dr. Duncan’s Awareness, Well-being, and Resilience for Equity (AWARE), and an MBCP researcher of the MBCP Foundation.

 Certified Lecturer from The Ministry of Education and Culture of the Republic of Indonesia |2013

 Activity: Faculty of Psychology, Universitas YARSI, 10 years Birthday Award Event | 2017

 Posters and Presentations

 Fourianalistyawati, E. (2019, Fall).
 Dispositional Mindfulness and Partner Relationship Quality as Predictors of Depression in Pregnant Women in Indonesia.
 Poster presented at the 2019 UW Women’s Health and Health Equity Research.
 Madison.